trozware/troznet/_posts/2016-02-16-how-do-i-start-to-learn-swift.md

 * [Natasha the Robot][6] - my favourite Swift blogger - sign up for her newsletter and follow her on Twitter.
 * [Apple's Swift Blog][7] - not many posts, but good for learning about new features.
 * [Erica Sadun][8] - sometimes a bit too technical for me, but often contains some really useful snippets.
 Erica has the distinction of being the first person outside Apple to have had a Swift language proposal accepted as part of the open source development process.
+* [Andy Bargh][12] - detailed articles on various aspects of Swift, plus a weekly newsletter.
 * [Ray Wenderlich tutorials][5] - search for Swift and find heaps of tutorials covering many difference aspects.
 * [Swift Sandbox][9] - weekly newsletter filled with interesting articles.
 * [SwiftMonthly][9] - useful newsletter with links to tutorials, videos and projects.